There’s so much suffering in the world. That has to stop.

 Each donor is a human being with their own values and morality.
-If a part of the donation is used for administrative costs, as it is often the case, one person might think that the office of Your Siblings furnished much too luxuriously, while someone else might think that the organization is not paying its employees enough.
+If a part of the donation is used for administrative costs, as it is often the case, one person might think that the office of Your Siblings furnished much too luxuriously, while someone else might think that the organization is not paying its employees enough (assuming we had either).
 Thus, an aid organization could never please everyone.
 But if the organization is in no way dependent on the donations and doesn’t keep a cent of that money, the donors don’t have to read through a swath of documents to investigate whether their donation was handled properly.
 They just know it.
 100% of their good intentions reach fruition.

 The projects were all personally visited, some several times even.
 We are in constant contact via email and telephone.
 Each project can be visited at any time.

 Sustainability: Each project has to be set up in such a way that its first objective is financial self-sufficiency.
-Each project has to have developed a plan that ensures that after the one-time support through Your Siblings, the project can finance itself.
+Each project has to have developed a plan that shows that after the one-time support through Your Siblings, the project can finance itself.

 Transparency: Each project has agreed to be open for visitors at any time.
 Everyone is welcome to inspect the project on site (but of course always in a way that doesn’t require extra efforts from the project).
 Furthermore, the project is required to keep a Your Siblings file containing the accounting data of the projects funded by Your Siblings.

 Nonprofit and nongovernmental: We only support nonprofit projects and only NGOs.